AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

 :code-config:`reset_accumulator=True`

 Ideally, limited and non-limited types should be just the same, except for the essential difference: you can't copy limited objects.
-Allowing functions and aggregates for limited types in Ada 2005 brings us very close to this goal.
+By allowing functions and aggregates for limited types, we're very close to this goal.
 Some languages have a specific feature called *constructor*.
 In Ada, a *constructor* is just a function that creates a new object.
-Except that in Ada 95, that only works for non-limited types.
-For limited types, the only way to *construct* on declaration is via default values, which limits you to one constructor.
-And the only way to pass parameters to that construction is via discriminants.
-In Ada 2005, we can say:
+Prior to Ada 2005, that only worked for non-limited types.
+For limited types, the only way to *construct* on declaration was via default values, which limits you to one constructor.
+And the only way to pass parameters to that construction was via discriminants.
+Consider the following package:

 .. code:: ada